-From Table 7.1, it is clear that all the six processes yield the same level of output, that is, 100 units of X. The first process is clearly capital-intensive.
-Since we assume possibilities of factor substitution, we find that there are five more processes available to the firm and in each of them factor intensities differ.
-The sixth process is the most labour-intensive or the least capital-intensive.
+From Table 8.1, it is clear that all the three processes yield the same level of output, that is, 100 units of X. The first process is clearly capital-intensive.
+Since we assume possibilities of factor substitution, we find that there are two more processes available to the firm and in each of them factor intensities differ.
+The third process is the most labour-intensive or the least capital-intensive.
 Graphically, we can construct an isoquant conveniently for two factors of production, say labour and capital.
-One such isoquant is shown in Fig. 7.1.
+One such isoquant is shown in Fig. 8.1.
+It has been constructed on the basis of information provided in Table 8.1.